Residential Realty Review & Best Practices 2021

-There should be rules and regulations posted within all fitness facilities that clearly states the safe and proper use of the equipment and clearly outlines cleaning expectations.
-These signs need to be clear and appropriately sized to be easily noticeable when entering and while using the facility.
+Rules and regulations should be posted within all fitness facilities that clearly state the equipment’s safe and proper use and outline cleaning expectations.
+These signs must be clear and sized to be easily noticeable when entering and using the facility.

 General Risk Prevention

 During the winter months, attention should be paid to the condo roofs.
-If there is buildup snow on the eaves of the roofs, ice dams could form behind them.
+If there is a snow buildup on the roofs’ eaves, ice dams could form behind them.
 When ice dams form, water may pool, increasing the likelihood of a roof leak.
 If this happens, we recommend having a contractor remove the snow and ice dams.
-A specialist should also be consulted for recommendations on reducing the risk of this occurring again in the future.
+A specialist should also be consulted for recommendations on reducing the risk of this occurring again.

-- Prohibit the storage of combustible items on balconies where a BBQ is being operated.
+- Prohibit the storage of combustible items on balconies near a BBQ.

 - Restrict the storage of propane cylinders to a maximum of only one 20lb cylinder, and make it a requirement to secure the cylinder to the BBQ.

-- Prohibit the use of any solid fuel cooking appliance (those which produce sparks and hot ashes).
+- Prohibit any solid fuel cooking appliance (those which produce sparks and hot ashes).

 - Mandate that BBQs be used as far away as possible from combustible walls and patio furniture.